jeff5/python-with-science/doc/source/shell/shell.rst

 #############################

 We can talk directly to Python through a program called "the shell".
-You can run the shell several ways, but it suits us to run it by launching IDLE.
+You can run the shell by launching IDLE.

 Launching IDLE
 **************